aiijazfatima/dev-heatwave-genai/connect-dbs-vscode/connect-dbs-vscode.md

     ![Database Connection Configuration](./images/10-database-connection.png "Database Connection Configuration")

+4. It takes a couple of minutes to create the Bastion.

-4. Click **OK** to create the connection.
+5. Once the Bastion is created, click **OK** to create the connection.

-5. Click **Open New Database Connection** icon to connect to the DB system.
+6. Under **DATABASE CONNECTIONS**, click **Open New Database Connection** icon next to your DB system to connect to it.

     ![Open New Database Connection](./images/11-open-database-connection.png "Open New Database Connection")

-6. Check whether you are connected to the DB system by running the following command:
+7. Check whether you are connected to the DB system by entering the following command and clicking **Execute the selection or full block on HeatWave and create a new block**.

     ```bash
-    show databases;
+    <copy>show databases;</copy>
     ```

     ![New Database Connection](./images/12-show-databases.png "New Database Connection")